Office of Inclusion, Diversity, and Employer Engagement

 - Pillar 3: Transformative Student Experience

-- Illumination Sessions – This program is a platform where companies (target alumni) are able to come to campus and share insight on business culture and the workplace environment to better prepare students for the workforce.
+- Illumination Sessions – This program is a platform where primarily alumni from companies are able to come to campus and share insight on business culture and the workplace environment to better prepare students for the workforce.

-- Alumni Career Voices – A collection and sharing of alumni career experiences internally and externally.
+- Alumni Career Voices – A collection and sharing of alumni career experiences through statements internally and externally.

 - Diversity and Inclusion Council – A brain trust of advisers comprised of volunteers from corporations and nonprofit sector leaders who meet on a quarterly basis to share best practices.

-- Diversity Research Scholars (DRS) – Interns enhance the Illinois Institute of Technology career experience for students and alumni by providing an insightful look into federal, state, and local diversity laws that impact workplace hiring, promotion, and retention practices.
+- Diversity Research Scholars (DRS) – Internships are provided to college students from other institutions to research diversity in the workplace at Illinois Institute of Technology.
+The program takes an insightful look into federal, state, and local diversity laws that impact workplace hiring, promotion, and retention practices.